TollefsonJ/my_website/content/recent_work.md

 **Tollefson, J.**, Frickel, S., and Gore, C., and Helgeson, J. "Community resilience planning: What new methods reveal about the formation and transformation of a field." *Under review.*

-**Tollefson, J.**, Frickel, S., Helgeson, J., and Gore, C. "Adapting to adaptation: Conceptual development and field formation in community resilience planning." *Working paper.*
+**Tollefson, J.**, Frickel, S., Helgeson, J., and Gore, C. "Adapting to adaptation: Conceptual development and field formation in community resilience planning." *Under review.*

 <br/>